How to Greet Visitors: 20+ Examples to Try in Your Destination

 Small talk is a great way to break the ice and establish a friendly, human connection with visitors.
 “Typically, small talk is for those visitors you don’t recognize,” Ekstrom says.

-Small talk greetings and questions should invite two-way conversation.
+Small talk, greetings, and questions should invite two-way conversation.
 Avoid questions that can be answered with a yes or no — they can quickly lead to dead ends.
-Ekstrom points out that the relationship-building hinges upon that back-and-forth.
+Ekstrom points out that relationship-building hinges upon that back-and-forth.

-“It’s not necessarily the first question that is the most important question, or the first greeting the associate gives,” he says.
-“It’s the one that follows up the response that is more important, particularly when it comes to this bucket.”
-Those follow-up questions should be natural progressions of the conversation your associates are having.
+“It’s not necessarily the first question that is the most important or the first greeting the associate gives,” he says.
+“It’s the one that follows up the more important response, particularly regarding this bucket.”
+Those follow-up questions should be natural progressions of your associates' conversations.

 Examples of small talk questions you can use when engaging with visitors: